How To

 Using iPad’s Stage Manager for External Display

-If you have an iPad Pro 11-inch (3rd gen or later), iPad Pro 12.9-inch (5th gen or later) or iPad Air (5th gen) you have an important feature that you can use to your advantage.
+If you have an iPad Pro 11-inch (3rd gen or later), iPad Pro 12.9-inch (5th gen or later) or iPad Air (5th gen) you get an important feature that you can use to your advantage.
 Apple Stage Manager is a feature that allows you to connect supported iPad Pro and iPad Air models to an external display with up to 6K resolution.
 Here’s how to use it:

 1. Set Up Your iPad: Place your iPad in landscape orientation and connect it to the external display.